A Classification of Configuration Spaces of Planar Robot Arms with Application to a Continuous Inverse Kinematics Problem: Conclusion and Future Direction

 \section{Conclusion and Future Direction}

-In this paper we discussed a continuous inverse kinematics problem for planar robot arms.
-The problem involved sampling exactly one unique configuration for each connected component of the constrained configuration spaces, $D_{R}^{-1}(z)$, such that the sampled configurations vary continuously as $z$ is varied continuously.
+The design problem problem addressed in this paper involved sampling exactly one unique configuration for each connected component of the constrained configuration spaces, $D_{R}^{-1}(z)$, such that the sampled configurations vary continuously as $z$ is varied continuously.
 We motivated the need for solving such a problem from the more practical problem of planning optimal path for the end effector of a robot arm.
 The said sampling approach would drastically reduce the dimensionality of the search domain in automated manipulation planning using search algorithms like A*.
+The solution to this problem is made possible by a fundamental theoretical result involving classification of the configuration spaces of planar robot arms.

 Moving forward, our next step will be to generalize this technique to the case when the environment contains obstacles.
 Identifying the \emph{vital critical points} (Difinition~\ref{def:vital-critical}) and designing inverse kinematics such that the system pass through the vital critical points will understandably be more difficult in that case, and will require numerical techniques.
-Figure~\ref{fig:future} illustrates the challenges in this achieving this.
+Figure~\ref{fig:future} illustrates the challenges in achieving this.